 REG_UNGREEDYThe PCRE2_UNGREEDY option is set when the regular expression is passed for compilation to the native function.
 Note that REG_UNGREEDY is not part of the POSIX standard.

 REG_UTFThe PCRE2_UTF option is set when the regular expression is passed for compilation to the native function.
 This causes the pattern itself and all data strings used for matching it to be treated as UTF-8 strings.
 Note that REG_UTF is not part of the POSIX standard.

 In the absence of these flags, no options are passed to the native function.
 This means the the regex is compiled with PCRE2 default semantics.
 In particular, the way it handles newline characters in the subject string is the Perl way, not the POSIX way.
 Note that setting PCRE2_MULTILINE has only some of the effects specified for REG_NEWLINE.
 It does not affect the way newlines are matched by the dot metacharacter (they are not) or by a negative class such as [^a] (they are).

 The yield of regcomp() is zero on success, and non-zero otherwise.
-The preg structure is filled in on success, and one member of the structure is public: re_nsub contains the number of capturing subpatterns in the regular expression.
+The preg structure is filled in on success, and one other member of the structure (as well as re_endp) is public: re_nsub contains the number of capturing subpatterns in the regular expression.
 Various error codes are defined in the header file.